cnizzardini/cakephp-swagger-bake/docs/attributes.md

 ### OpenApiSchemaProperty

-Class level attribute for customizing Schema properties.
+Class or property level attribute for customizing Schema properties.
 Note that the attribute does not have to exist in your entity.
 You can add adhoc attributes as needed and optionally combine with [Virtual Fields](https://book.cakephp.org/4/en/orm/entities.html#creating-virtual-fields).

 | Attribute | Type / Default | OA Spec? | Description |